Parenting

 Shutterstock

 There are two ways to save money when it comes to your pet's health.
-First, pet insurance — like Fetch — is a good way to avoid spending a large sum on an unexpected medical crisis.
+First, pet insurance is a good way to avoid spending a large sum on an unexpected medical crisis.

-You can also work to prevent a health problem before it occurs, which will be a boon to both your wallet and your pet's well-being.
+You can also work to prevent a health problem before it occurs, which will benefit both your wallet and your pet's well-being.
+A study published by HABRI found that pet owners who maintain regular veterinary check-ups report fewer emergency vet visits overall (4).

 German Shepherd training (Sit command)